-In all other cases, further investigation is not necessary.
+In all other cases, further examination is not necessary.
 Even when you experience pain in the leg along with numbness of the skin or tingling in the leg.
-Also when you have clearly strained your back while lifting your car for example.
+Also when you have clearly strained your back while lifting your car, for example.
 Your back is not as vulnerable as you think!
-Even when you suspect a hernia (based on the symptoms present), waiting is the best choice.
-In the first month of a herniated or stenosed disc we see that the symptoms decrease on average by 50%.
-If there are still significant symptoms after this month, it is always possible to have an MRI.
-In extreme cases, surgery or an injection may offer a solution.
-But in most cases a hernia or a similar image will recover within 3-4 months.
-What also plays a part in the decision whether or not to have an MRI/photo is that in most cases the treatment plan will not change.
-When you do or don't have an MRI or photo taken, pain medication, advice, exercise therapy along with possibly some treatment is the chosen treatment plan.
-So, with or without a result, the same thing happens in practice.
-When we know that the fear increases after an MRI, it is better NOT to do it.
+Even when a herniated disc is suspected (based on the symptoms present), waiting is the best choice.
+In the first month of a herniated or stenotic disc, we see that on average the symptoms decrease by 50%.
+Should significant symptoms still be present after this month, it is always possible to have an MRI.
+In extreme cases, surgery or an injection can be a solution.
+But in most cases a herniated disc or a similar image recovers within 3-4 months.
+Another factor in deciding whether or not to have an MRI/photo is that in most cases the treatment plan is not going to change.
+Whether you have an MRI or not, pain relief, advice, exercise therapy and possibly some treatment are the chosen treatment plan.
+So with or without a result the same thing happens in practice.
+When we know that the anxiety increases after an MRI, it is better NOT to do it.

-When there are serious signs of symptoms (red flags) or there are symptoms that do not decrease over time, or even get worse, an MRI is a good choice.
-The most important thing is that the results of the different scans should always be interpreted in the right context.
-It is NOT an abnormality if it does not match the person's experienced symptoms.
-Aging of the body is therefore normal.
+When severe signs of symptoms (red flags) do occur or there are symptoms that do not diminish over time, or even get worse, an MRI is a good choice.
+Most importantly, the results of different scans should always be interpreted in the proper context.
+It is NOT an abnormality when it does not match the person's perceived symptoms.
+Thus, aging of the body is normal.

 But why don't we just put everyone under an MRI or X-ray?
 Why is it so important to do imaging studies at the right time for people with low back pain?

 No one likes a false alarm.
 X-rays and MRIs are often exciting.
 And there is nothing more dangerous for people with low back pain than fear!
 Fear of what might be going on in that back contributes negatively to low back pain.
-When you type low back pain into Google, we too become grim with what you see all over the place.
+When you type low back pain into Google, we also get grimy about what you see coming up.

 It adds nothing in most cases.
 A mountain of scientific research shows that much examination of the low back actually leads to more symptoms and limitations(1).
-At this point, it becomes unpleasant for the person themselves and they are only further from home.
+At this point it becomes annoying to the person themselves and they are only further from home.
 This person is going to be treated or perhaps examined further for something that is not the reason for their symptoms.
 Low back pain is no longer being dealt with appropriately.
-This is why healthcare costs for people with low back pain are skyrocketing.
+This is why healthcare costs for people with low back pain are so incredibly skyrocketing.

-Sure there are exceptions.
-Sometimes it's really necessary to have a scan or photo to prevent worse.
+Sure, there are exceptions.
+Sometimes it is really necessary to have a scan or photo to prevent worse.
 As I explained above.
-But it is often a bad way to try to find an explanation for your symptoms.
+But it is often a poor way to try to find an explanation for your symptoms.

 What can you do yourself?

-Despite many new studies coming out indicating that x-rays and MRIs should be taken with a grain of salt, people still get all sorts of diagnoses thrown at them.
-Another example is a back scan that is usually done by a chiropractor.
-This scan says nothing about your back pain!
-Posture and certainly minimal deviations have nothing to do with pain or even health.
+Despite many new studies coming out indicating that X-rays and MRIs should be taken with a grain of salt, people still get all kinds of diagnoses thrown at them.
+Another example is a back scan that is usually done at the chiropractor's office.
+This scan says absolutely nothing about your back pain!
+Posture and certainly minimal abnormalities have nothing to do with pain or even health.
 In an ideal situation, all health professionals would be better trained in either advising, reading and explaining imaging studies.
 Unfortunately, these things always take time.

 What you can do yourself:

 - Refuse early imaging!
-When you get back pain and your physical therapist, primary care physician or chiropractor sends for imaging studies, thank them kindly but don't go for it.
+When you get back pain and your physical therapist, family doctor or chiropractor directs you to have imaging studies, thank kindly but don't act on it.
 Most symptoms will subside structurally within 6-12 weeks.

-- Take the results of imaging studies with a large grain of salt!
-Keep thinking logically and don't let yourself be talked into anything unnecessary.
+- Take results of imaging studies with a large grain of salt!
+Keep thinking logically and don't let yourself be talked into anything unnecessarily.

 - In specific cases, a dynamic recording of the back or a different position of the spine is possible.
 This will probably show a different image than the standard position of an MRI or X-ray.
-If you have pain with a convex back and the MRI is taken in a neutral position this does not give the correct picture of the painful structure.
+If you have pain with a bulging back and the MRI is taken in a neutral position this does not show the correct image of the painful structure.

 Low back pain is often a difficult subject.
-If we really had a clear answer to low back pain there would not be so many people with back pain.
-Often we want to explain back pain bottom-up.
-This means that we think that the pain comes primarily from the back.
+If we really had a clear answer to low back pain there wouldn't be so many people with back pain.
+Often we often want to explain back pain bottom-up.
+That is, we think the pain comes primarily from the back.
 While we have very much scientific evidence that the degree of back pain and especially chronic back pain is strongly influenced by our brain, top-down.
 Believe in recovery, keep moving and don't panic unnecessarily!